ocram444/EldenRL/README.md

 This is our reset functionality.
 In PvE it is called to walk the character from the bonfire to the boss, in PvP it handles matchmaking and player lock-on.

 # Observation Space
 All of our observation are derived from screen capturing the game with CV2.
-This means the agent can only use information based on that, no reading of game states or memory.<br>
+This means the agent can only use information based on that, no reading of game states or reading memory.<br>
 The agent has the following information in the observation space:<br>
 1. A scaled down image of the game.
 2. Player Health and Stamina in percent.
 3. A list of 10 previous actions.

+For sucessfull screen capture the game need to be in Windowed mode 1920x1080 at the top left of your screen.
+We use the default position when the game is truned to window mode, this means there is a small gap to the left border of your monitor.
+You can set <code>DEBUG_MODE</code> to true to nail the correct position.

 # Rewards
 The rewards are also all derived from the same screen capture used in the observation.
 The agent is rewarded/punished for the following things:<br>